yusufazaz/keda-redis-app/README.md

 # keda-redis-app
-Sample Springboot application that inetrfaces with Redis and auto scales using KEDA
+Sample Springboot application that interfaces with Redis and alongwith KEDA setup and configuration